David Jablonský

-David Jablonský (born 8 October 1991) is a Czech professional footballer who plays as a centre-back for Ekstraklasa club Cracovia.
+David Jablonský (born 8 October 1991) is a Czech professional footballer who plays as a centre-back for Czech regional championship club Baník Modlany.

 Career

 On 9 January 2017, Jablonský signed a two-and-a-half-year contract with Bulgarian club Levski Sofia.
-In his third match for Levski, he scored the winning goal in the Bulgarian eternal derby against CSKA Sofia in a 2–1 win.
-He also won a penalty converted by Roman Procházka for the equalizer in the second half.
-David went on to establish himself as a vital part of the team, being responsible for ten clean sheets in the first half of the 2017–18 season, while also being the top scorer of Levski with nine goals.
+On 4 March, he scored his first goal in the Bulgarian league, the winner in the Bulgarian eternal derby against CSKA Sofia, which finished 2–1.
+Jablonský went on to establish himself as a vital part of the team, being responsible for ten clean sheets in the first half of the 2017–18 season, while also being the top scorer of Levski with nine goals.
 He managed to get himself on the scoresheet in another Eternal derby, netting the first goal in a 2–2 draw.

 In September 2020, he was banned by FIFA from any football activities for 18 months for match-fixing while playing for FK Teplice in 2012.
 He returned to training in early 2022.

+In March 2025, Jablonský joined Czech regional championship club Baník Modlany.